dglassbrenner1/my-posts-on-fraud-detection/5-what-do-the-models-look-like.md

 where $a_0:=\mathbf{x}$ and for each
 $1\leq k\leq L-1$, $a_k:=ReLU(W_k a_{k-1} + b_k)$.
 So the model parameters are the $m\times m$ matrices $W_k$ and the vectors $b_k\in\mathbb{R}^m$.

 It's hard for me to imagine a general pattern for what neural network models look like.
 In a way, I am surpised by how smooth (in the sense of not very bumpy) the result is.
-Of course, this could be an artifact of holding all non-displayed features constant.
+The ReLU didn't seem to cause any sharp cornering.
+Overall, the surface looks like a sigmoid surface but with sharper drops in some areas than others.
+(See the triangular wedge of green in the contour plot.)
+Of course, as with the other plots, we're not seeing the full complexity of the multi-dimensional surface, since we're holding all non-displayed features constant.

 ![Neural network MLP plot against top two features](./images/Neural_network_(MLP)_top2_features_surface.png)